metamorph-inc/openmeta-mms/docs/source/reference_modeling/pet/pet_advanced_topics.rst

    TireRadius Design Variable connected directly to corresponding Optimizer Constraint

-(In contrast no such workaround is needed if the Parameter Study PET Driver is being used).
+In contrast, no such workaround is needed if the Parameter Study PET Driver is being used)

 Checking Optimization Results
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~